 As part of our referencing and vetting referred to above, we may contact certain third parties in order to verify your personal information (including personal information that you provide as part of the application and recruitment process).
 These third parties may include:

 We will only seek this information in relation to successful candidates that have accepted a conditional offer of employment with us and we will specifically inform such candidates that we will be contacting these third parties in advance of doing so.

-DAC Beachcroft uses your personal data for a variety of purposes in order to take steps necessary to enter into an employment contract with you, to comply with legal obligations or otherwise in pursuit of its legitimate business interests.
-We have set out below the main purposes for which candidate personal data is processed:
+DAC Beachcroft uses your data for a variety of purposes in order to take steps necessary to enter into an employment contract with you, to comply with legal obligations or otherwise in pursuit of our legitimate business interests.

 We may process information about a candidate's physical or mental health in compliance with our obligations owed to disabled employees.